Happyr/message-serializer/Readme.md

 ## SerializerRouter

-If you dispatch/consume messages serialized with `Happyr\MessageSerializer\Serializer` and default Symfony messenger to same transport you might wanna use `Happyr\MessageSerializer\SerizlizerRouter`.
-This serializer will decide weather it will use `Happyr\MessageSerializer\Serializer` to decode/encode your message or the default one from Symfony messenger.
+If you dispatch/consume messages serialized with `Happyr\MessageSerializer\Serializer` and default Symfony messenger to same  transport you might wanna use `Happyr\MessageSerializer\SerializerRouter`.
+This serializer will decide whether it will use `Happyr\MessageSerializer\Serializer` to decode/encode your message or the default one from Symfony messenger.

 ```php
 use Happyr\MessageSerializer\SerializerRouter;